BowinYem/Game/Game/Overview.md

 TODO:

-- Make ProjectilePool::Destroy
+- Create a draw rect function in GameRenderer (for trouble shooting)

-- TEST projecile pool throroughly
+- Implement basic collison - give each entity a rectangle - a wrapper class GameRect that wraps SDL_Rect?
+(Still deciding on this)
-    - Is there anything wrong memorywise with the components?
+    - Gonna go with using a SDL_Rect for now - can implement this in the future if this is needed.
-    - Go through what we programmed in the last few commits
+    - Putting this the physics component

 - ProjectilePool encasulates some of projectile's behavior?